ibm-cloud-docs/vpc/bare_metal_server_create.md

 ### Viewing your server
 {: #viewing-bare-metal-servers-api}

-When the status changes to "Running", use the following request to view it.
+When the server status changes to "Running", use the following request to view it.

 ```
 curl -X GET "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id?version=2021-03-09&generation=2" \